eventure/hide.client.linux/README.md

 **WARNING**: This option degrades security and should not be used unless the client wishes to tunnel the IPv6 traffic only.
 ```
   -b filename
-    	resolv.conf backup filename (default "/etc/resolv.conf.backup.hide.me")
+    	resolv.conf backup filename (default "")
 ```
-When applying the DNS servers to the system hide.me CLI will back up /etc/resolv.conf file and create a new file in its place.
-Once the VPN session is over, DNS is restored by restoring the backup.
+Hide.me CLI keeps a backup of /etc/resolv.conf in memory.
+In addition to that backup hide.me CLI may back up /etc/resolv.conf to a file specified by this option.
 ```
   -c filename
     	Configuration filename